Jeanne-Charlotte Allamand: Personal life and education

 After the first association was not a success, Allamand's husband assisted in the formation of a new association without Williamson's knowledge.
 The new German Company aimed to develop land in Upper Canada.
 Allamand and the pastor were left in charge of preparing the settlers for departure to the new location.
 The couple successfully led the colonists to Upper Canada where they were given land in Markham Township.
 Following this, Allamand and Berczy settled themselves in York, now known as Toronto.
-Unfortunately, the Berczys and the new settlers struggled in the newly developing land and were running short of supplies much faster than anticipated.
+The Berczys and the new settlers struggled in the newly developing land and were running short of supplies much faster than anticipated.
 The Association backers were also reluctant to commit more money, which forced Berczy to again depart travelling extensively to secure food and tools, which he often put on credit.
 During her husband's extensive travelling, Allamand was once again left responsible for the affairs of the settlement.

 In the later years of her life, Allamand had many difficult times where she struggled immensely with the lacking presence and support of her husband.
 She opened a haberdashery and textile shop to try and provide some source of income for her and her sons.
 Despite this attempt, she still lived in near poverty with little to none of the money owed to her husband by the settlers being repaid.
 The majority of the rest of Allamand's husband's life was occupied by travels in attempt to settle agreements and make ends meet.
 At one point, Berczy was forced to sell their house, and Allamand was nearly homeless if not for the sympathy of the new owner who allowed her to stay.
 Eventually, Berczy returned and moved his family to Montreal in 1798.
 He departed for England the following year and did not return again until 1802, once again leaving Allamand to fend for herself.
 She dealt with matters of the Markham settlements through agents, all while trying to support her family.
 For the rest of Allamand's life, her husband was only present briefly from time to time.

 Teaching career

 When left to support herself alone in Montreal, Allamand opened an academy school for girls in her small rented accommodations to teach drawing, water-colour, music, and languages.
 Her school of arts was quite successful, with some quite notable pupils studying with her.
 Likely her most noted pupil was Louise-Amélie Panet, daughter of Pierre-Louis Panet.
 Louis-Amélie learned many things from Allamand's academy of the arts and later became a painter and art teacher.
 She also married Allamand's son, William Bent in 1819.
 Allamand passed on her artistic teachings to her younger son, Charles Albert as well.
-Allamand's husband passed away in New York in 1813, however she still continued to teach until 1817.
+Allamand's husband died in New York in 1813, however she still continued to teach until 1817.